Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Conclusion and Future Work

 Our experiments show that uncertainty is moderately but significantly correlated with safety, and that \ulnr is the optimal strategy for integrating uncertainty information into safety prediction, compared to direct Early/Late Fusion.
 Further study shows that \method achieves an F1 score of 0.806 in safety prediction, substantially outperforming the baselines by at least 14.3 percentage points.
 Ablation studies confirm the use of preprocessing and GatedMLP in the uncertainty predictor, and the \ulnr contribute significantly to the overall effectiveness of \method.

 Future work includes evaluating \method across additional CPS domains, such as autonomous submarines, to assess generalisability across sensor modalities and operational settings.
-We also plan to investigate alternative uncertainty estimation techniques, such as MC Dropout and Deep Ensembles, to better understand how the accuracy of the uncertainty estimates influences the effectiveness of rebalancing.
+We also plan to investigate alternative uncertainty estimation techniques, such as MC Dropout and Deep Ensembles, to better understand how the accuracy of these estimates affects the effectiveness of rebalancing.